Know Your Knits

 I’ve found that many sewers shy away from knit fabrics, perhaps confused by the wide variety available (take a look at the samples in this article alone) or unsure of what kind of garment to construct from a particular knit.
 I believe the more you know about a fabric, the easier it is to evaluate how to use it.
 And knits are definitely worth getting to know-they are much easier to fit than wovens; resist wrinkles; in most cases, are wonderful to handle; and are extremely comfortable to wear.
 And these days you can find a remarkable range of knits in various fibers, among them, linen, silk, wool, Tencel, polyester, cotton, and cotton blends.

-When I’m asked how I know if a pattern will work with a certain knit, I have to say that the answer is ingrained in my fingers.
-Handling the fabric triggers now-intuitive knowledge derived from years of sewing with knits and absorbing every scrap of information I’ve ever learned about them.
-I’d like to provide you with an overview of basic facts about knit fabrics to help you develop your own cache of knowledge that will soon find its way into your fingertips.
+When asked how I know if a pattern will work with a certain knit, I say that the answer is ingrained in my fingers.
+Handling the fabric triggers knowledge derived from years of sewing with knits.
+Here are some basic facts about knit fabrics to help you develop your own cache of knowledge.
+This knowledge will soon find its way into your fingertips.

 Anatomy of a knit fabric: